DeanCabral/netflix-clone/README.md

 # Netflix Clone

-A simple Netflix clone built with **React.js** for the frontend and **Firebase** for authentication and backend services.
-This project mimics the UI and basic functionality of Netflix, including user authentication, movie browsing, and a personal watchlist.
+A simple Netflix clone built with **React.js** for the frontend, **TMDb API** for movies listings and **Firebase** for authentication and backend services.
+This project mimics the UI and basic functionality of Netflix, including user authentication and movie browsing.

 ## Features